 Gone: PF *Matthew Hurt (NBA, Soph., 18.3 ppg, 6.2 rpg), SG *DJ Steward (NBA, Fr., 13.0 ppg), F Jalen Johnson (NBA, 11.2 ppg, 6.1 rpg), PG Jordan Goldwire (Transferring to Oklahoma, Sr., 5.8 ppg), PF Jaemyn Brakefield (Transferring to Ole Miss, Fr., 3.5 ppg), F Henry Coleman (Transferring to Texas A&M, Fr., 1.1 ppg), F Patrick Tape (Transferring to San Francisco, Grad, 1.1 ppg)

 Back: SG *Wendell Moore (Soph., 9.7 ppg), PG *Jeremy Roach (Fr., 8.7 ppg), C *Mark Williams (Fr., 7.1 ppg, 4.5 rpg), F Joey Baker (Jr.)

 Add: PF Paolo Banchero (No. 3), SF A.J.
 Griffin (No. 7), SG Trevor Keels (No. 20), PG Jaylen Blakes

 Transfer Add: F Theo John (Marquette, Sr., 8.0 ppg)

-The Blue Devils will lose Hurt, but will replace him with one of the top freshmen in the country in Banchero, who is a Chris Webber-type forward in terms of his toughness and versatility.
-Coach K will add two more talented freshmen with Griffin and Keels.
-Williams was terrific down the stretch, but the key will likely be at the point where Roach will need to make a jump.
+The Blue Devils will have one of the top freshmen in the country in Banchero, who is a Chris Webber-type forward in terms of his toughness and versatility.
+Banchero and Williams should form one of the best frontcourt tandems in the country, but the key for Coach K’s swan song will be guard play.

 Add: PG JD Davison (No. 9), C Charles Bediako (No. 26), SF Jusaun Holt